jeehk/jee/part2.md

 SELECT * FROM
 (
-  select concat(lname,' ',fname) as name
+  select concat(fname,' ',lname) as name
     from employee
     where city='Seattle'
 ) as emp